ofgulban/iphigen/README.md

 ## PyRetinex

-Retinex image enhancement algorithm implemented for magnetic resonance imaging (MRI) data.
-This package is developed with MRI data in mind but it can be applied to any volumetric image.
+Provides a simple commandline interface for applying retinex image enhancement to images.
+It supports 3D images too, such as magnetic resonance (MR) images.

 ## Dependencies